rogov-dvp/medical-imaging-matching/docs/exploration/NumPy_limitations.md

 ## Limitations with NumPy Files
-Explorartion into limitations and difficuktues we may encounter with Numpy files
+Exploration into limitations and difficulties we may encounter with Numpy files

 ## What are NumPy Files
 A NumPy array file created by the Python software package with the NumPy library installed is known as an NPY file.
 It contains a NumPy (NPY) array.